Karl Dittrich was Chair of the Association of Universities in the Netherlands (VSNU) until October 2017.

 Adam Gajek (Member)

-Adam Gajek is currently serving as Vice President of the European Students’ Union 2017/18 and was previously a member of the Executive Committee of ESU.
+Adam Gajek is currently serving as President of the European Students’ Union 2018/19 and was previously Vice President for the 2017/2018 mandate, as well as a former member of the Executive Committee of ESU.

 His main focus lies in the area of quality of higher education, with an emphasis given to quality assurance, prior learning recognition and meaningful students’ participation in HE governance.
 Member of the Steering Committee of the ESU Quality Assurance Student Experts’ Pool and a former QA expert of the Polish Accreditation Committee (PKA).
 He has been engaged in the students’ movement for many years, formerly served as an International Officer of the Students’ Parliament of the Republic of Poland (PSRP) and an elected representative of the Students’ Union of the University of Warsaw.
 He has an academic background in economics and political science.